Xinjiang Big Plate Chicken (Dapanji, 大盘鸡) | Sarah Ting-Ting Hou

 - 2 teaspoons cumin

-- 1 pound white potatoes, roughly chopped into 1-1 ½ inch pieces
+- 1 pound potatoes, roughly chopped into 1-1 ½ inch pieces

 - 1 green bell pepper, roughly chopped into 1-inch pieces